2018 Application Deadline: Wednesday, February 21, 2018 @ 10:00 a.m. Eastern Standard Time

-Students will be required to attend regularly-scheduled research seminars and will also have opportunities to participate in a variety of workshops, career talks and events.
+Students are required to attend regularly-scheduled research seminars and will also have opportunities to participate in a variety of workshops, career talks and events.

 The USRP experience culminates with a mini-symposium where students present their research to their fellow students and faculty.

-Work terms can range between 12, 14 and 16 weeks from May to August depending on funding award stipulations.
+Work terms are 12, 14 or 16 weeks from May to August depending on funding award stipulations.

 Exact start and end dates are determined when award results are announced in conjunction with arrangements with individual supervisors.